Sanavesa/BattleArena/README.md

 #### Shooting
 ![Image of Shooting](https://cdn.discordapp.com/attachments/503002454418259968/633380728826232840/piccccccccccccc.PNG)

 A player can shoot in 4 directions: up, down, left, right.
 Projectiles can collide with other hostile projectiles and mines, destroying both in the process.
 Projectiles will move 1 unit in the specified direction per round, matching the player's movement speed.
 Also, if a projectile comes into contact with a health pack, the shooter will gain +1 health point.
+After you shoot 1 shot there will be a 2 round shot cool down in which the player will not be allowed to shoot until the cool down timer is over ( only can shoot once per 3 rounds ).

 #### Placing Mines
 ![Image of Mine](https://cdn.discordapp.com/attachments/503002454418259968/633378425783975937/Screen_Shot_2019-10-14_at_2.59.35_PM.png)